Capabilities, such as deep reactive ion etching, fusion and anodic bonding

 Transducer receives signal and retransmits it in a different form.
 Transducers

 are a key components in any nano- and microsystems.
-Transducers find applications
+Transducers find

 in a wide range of areas.
 In biological system, as the result of some biochemical